 I’m A Professional Cuddler For A Living

-And before you jump to conclusions, professional cuddling is not a thinly veiled excuse for prostitution.
+Before you jump to conclusions, professional cuddling is not a thinly veiled excuse for prostitution.
 In fact, it’s the furthest thing from it.
 Cuddle clients are made to sign strict waivers eliminating the possibility of sexual activity before an appointment, and are often asked to sit an interview with their professional cuddler before the session goes ahead.

 As Kundala puts it, professional cuddling is a purely platonic, affection-based service designed to provide comfort, relaxation, and awareness of the present moment.

 “Clients want the closeness and the intimacy that platonic cuddling brings.
 They feel that they can surrender into the nurturing without expectations or of any desire for sexual exchange.
 They may have had some issues relating to connection, warmth and hugs, and want to experience the tenderness that it brings.”